rcrowther/django-img/README.md

 ## Model Fields
 Preconfigured overrides of Django relative fields,

+They both have an attribute auto_delete.
+This needs to be enabled in signals, and will delete the image associated with the field.

 An ImageManyToOneField allows the field to be null, will set the field to null if the image is deleted, and will not delete the image if the model is deleted,